Search

 written by

-In an exclusive sit-down interview with actor and director Jussie Smollett, we delved deep into his latest project, “The Last Holiday,” a film that not only showcases his multifaceted talents but also serves as a poignant exploration of mental health issues affecting Black boys today.
-Smollett, who gained widespread acclaim for his role in the television series “Empire,” has taken the helm of this new project, marking a significant milestone in his career.
+In an exclusive sit-down interview with actor and director Jussie Smollett, we delved deep into his latest project, “The Last Holiday,” a film that not only showcases his talent both in from of and behind the lens, but also serves as a poignant exploration of what family personally means to Jussie.
+The standout child actor, now in his mid thirties and with a bevy of life experiences under his belt, Smollett, who gained widespread acclaim for his role in the television series “Empire,” has ostensibly grown into someone who celebrates his the people who continue to pour life into him.

 Addressing Mental Health: A Critical Conversation

 Central to our discussion was the topic of mental health, particularly as it pertains to Black boys.
 Smollett shared his concerns about the stigma surrounding mental health in the Black community and the urgent need for open dialogues.
-“For far too long, mental health has been a taboo subject, especially for boys and men of color,” he remarked.
-“We need to create safe spaces where young Black boys can express their feelings and seek help without fear of judgment.”
+“The idea that there's only one way to be a man, let alone a black man in this country, let alone the world, is something that's choking us, and it has been for some time."

 “Art has a unique ability to connect us and facilitate understanding,” he explained.
 “When we tell stories that resonate with our experiences, we create pathways for empathy and dialogue.
 I hope that audiences will leave the theater feeling seen and understood, and inspired to engage in conversations about their own mental health.”